portsoc/distributed-controller-worker/README.md

 This is a simple controller-worker distributed computation system example that can be used to test cloud deployment tools.

+The client is CPU-intensive but single threaded, it requires one CPU to work best.
+The server is not CPU-intensive.

 ## Installation

 ```